cgPhalaksha/xsc-hana-native-migration/README.md

 1. Install and configure the SAP Cloud Connector.
 2. Setup an SAP BTP Destination to connect to the source system.
-3. Create a Dev Space in either SAP Business Application Studio or SAP Build with SAP HANA Application Migration Assistant extension installed.
+3. Create a Dev Space in SAP Business Application Studio with SAP HANA Application Migration Assistant extension installed.
 4. Migrate using the SAP HANA Application Migration Assistant.
 5. Database post migration changes.
-6. Service Layer post migration changes.
-7. Deployment of the migrated database artifacts.
+6. Deployment of the migrated database artifacts.

 > [!NOTE]